sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-46.md

   (try first-guess))
 ```

-Then you can use `fixed-point` as the previous exercice:
+Then you can use `fixed-point` as the previous exercise:

 ```scheme
 (define (average-damp f)